chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     4. ∀ ζ ∈ C:sub:`L`: inv(ζ) ∈ K → ζ ∈ C:sub:`L` ∎

 The notion of Invertible Sentences is not as intuitive as the notion of Invertible Words.
-This is due to the fact the condition of *invertibility* is not a weak condition; indeed, Sentences that are not invertible far outnumber Sentences that are invertible in a given Language (for all known natural languages, at any rate; it is conceivable purely formal system with no semantic content or general applicability could be constructed with invertibility in mind).
+This is due to the fact the condition of *invertibility* is not a weak condition; indeed, Sentences that are not invertible far outnumber Sentences that are invertible in a given Language (for all known natural languages, at any rate; it is conceivable a purely formal system with no semantic content or general applicability could be constructed with invertibility in mind).

+To see how strong of a condition invertibility is, the author challenges the reader to try and construct an invertible sentence in English (or whatever their native tongue might be).
+Section IV contains a list of Invertible Words and Reflective Words.
+These can be used as a "palette" for the exercise.
+The exercise is worthwhile, because it forces the reader to think about the mechanics of sentences and how a palindrome resides in the intersection of semantics and syntax.

 Consider the following examples phrases from English,